claylo/osmihelp.org/docs-markdown/OSMI-GuidelinesforOrganizationalMentalWellness416.md

 #### Working Effectively:

-Two common issues that JAN receives inquiries on are: (1) what accommodations will work for individuals with mental health impairments when workplaces are implementing substantial changes, and (2) what accommodations will help supervisors work effectively with individuals with mental health impairments.
+Two common issues that the [Job Accommodation Network](http://www.askjan.org) (JAN) receives inquiries on are: (1) what accommodations will work for individuals with mental health impairments when workplaces are implementing substantial changes, and (2) what accommodations will help supervisors work effectively with individuals with mental health impairments.
 Many accommodation ideas are born from effective management techniques.
 When organizations are implementing workplace changes, it is important that key personnel recognize that a change in the environment or in supervisors may be difficult.
 Maintaining open channels of communication to ensure any transitions are smooth, and providing short weekly or monthly meetings with employees to discuss workplace issues can be helpful.

 Supervisors can also implement management techniques that support an inclusive workplace culture while simultaneously providing accommodations.
 Techniques include the following: